 MOVE LA HAS BUILT a successful civic engagement model resulting in smart, transformative solutions to complex problems in LA County.
 Since 2007 Move LA has worked with a wide range of civic leaders and organizations to “dream big” and identify strategies that address fundamental community challenges by forming alliances and coalitions that champion viable solutions to LA County's problems.
 To date we have focused on the need to fund transit and affordable housing in neighborhoods near transit, and the success of our work has served as a model for community advocacy in other cities and counties and has been celebrated around the U.S.!
 Read about our victories over the last decade below.
-And then read about our goals for 2019 and 2020, and our Vision 2020 campaign, which is already underway!
+And then read about our goals for 2020 and beyond.

 There is so much more we want to do.
 And at Move LA we like to say, "When you are on a roll, keep rolling."

 The world has become more challenging for all of us, across all of America, these past several years and especially recently.
 Unaddressed challenges can become crises.

 Move LA began during a challenging time, when LA’s “soul-crushing traffic,” as it came to be known, was on everyone’s mind with no solution in sight.
 Move LA started a campaign to address this challenge by building a coalition to support a ballot measure to fund the build-out of LA County’s transit system—which became Measure R—and which voters approved by 67.4% even as the Great Recession loomed before us.